 Note: Exalate is also available for GitHub Enterprise.
 For installing Exalate on GitHub Enterprise Cloud, check this article.

 Click the green “Set up a plan” button first.
-Fortunately, Exalate for GitHub has a free trial, so you can try it out for nothing.
+Fortunately, Exalate for GitHub has a free trial, so you can try it out for free.
 Click the “Install it for free” box to take advantage of it.

 Next, you can choose one of the two methods for accessing GitHub from Exalate.
 Giving it your username and password is the easiest, but that might be removed in the future.
 Creating an “OAuth token” is the other option.